Lamvince/Sportfolio/README.md

 ## General Info
 This browser based web application to ...
 * Hello!
 My name is Ryan and I am excited to work with my team to build a cool app.
+* Hi, my name is Noorarjun and I want to make a web app with my team.

 ## Technologies
 Technologies used for this project: